node-red-contrib-unifi-ultimate 1.0.9

 Flow file What it demonstrates

-examples/unifi-access-door-control.json Door state, unlock, and temporary lock rule
+examples/unifi-access-door-control.json Door state, remote unlock, temporary lock rule

 Notes

-• You need valid API credentials for the UniFi application you want to use.
+• You need valid login credentials for the UniFi application you want to use.

-• UniFi API behavior can vary between application versions.
+• UniFi behavior can vary between application versions.

 Node Info